Smartphone and apps

 Black list

-black list is a warning system.
-You can use it for warning your colleagues about certain persons whom you no longer want in your shop, such as shoplifters.
-You are only permitted to compile and use a black list if you meet the requirements for black lists.
+A black list is a warning system.
+It allows you to warn your staff about certain people you no longer wish to allow in your store, such as shoplifters.
+You are permitted to create and use a black list only if you meet the black list requirements.

-You can also share the black list with other shopkeepers.
-Do you share criminal data in the process?
-Then you need a permit from the Dutch Data Protection Authority (Dutch DPA).
+You can also share a black list with other shopkeepers.
+Would this involve sharing criminal data?
+If so, you need to obtain a permit from the Autoriteit Persoonsgegevens (AP), the Dutch data protection authority.

 To whom can I turn if I have a question or complaint about an app or a smartphone?